PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 3-Part 1/README.md

 **Moody's Analytics** provides financial intelligence and analytical tools to help business leaders make better, faster decisions.
 It provides a robust set of APIs that enable users to interact with their economic and credit solutions.

-How do they Work?
+**How do they Work?**
---Moody Analytics provides various API's as per the requirements of the applications --Create a developer account -> Register an App -> Provides API key to access the API's --In order to access the API's an access code is required which authorizes the user.
+-Moody Analytics provides various API's as per the requirements of the applications -Create a developer account -> Register an App -> Provides API key to access the API's -In order to access the API's an access code is required which authorizes the user.
---New Apps can be created and accessed by using the Promo Code --API's are displayed in an interactive swagger UI which assist in understanding the various API methods
+-New Apps can be created and accessed by using the Promo Code -API's are displayed in an interactive swagger UI which assist in understanding the various API methods

 ## Dataset

-**Lending Club  Datasets
+**Lending Club  Datasets**

 We are using two csv’s for our implementation viz: